Processing math: 0%

 posLS

-positive integer which specifies to position to include the level shift component.
+positive integer which specifies the position to include the level shift component.

 If this field is not present or if it is empty, the level shift component is not included.